$100,000 Salary After Tax in Oregon 2026

 Eugene (UO + Lane County)

-Affluent1BR rent $1,200–1,500.
-Strong UO + healthcare + outdoor industry audience. $100K Eugene supports a strong lifestyle.
+Affluent1BR rent $1,200-1,500.
+University of Oregon + PeaceHealth + Hynix Memory (legacy) + outdoor industry cluster + growing tech. $100K Eugene supports a strong college-town-adjacent lifestyle.
 Cost of living significantly cheaper than Portland.

 Bend / Central OR